heiner/heiner.github.com/_drafts/random-samples.md

-**Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all possible answers, people with high IQ have a huge natural advantage here.
-Smart people are generally useful, and assessing how smart a candidate is is the main point of interviews (being smart covers a multitude of other flaws).
+**Leetcode-style questions test intelligence.** While candidates sometimes try to brute-force these questions by remembering all possible answers, people with high IQ have a huge natural advantage.
+Smart people are generally useful, and assessing _how smart a candidate is_ is the main point of interviews (being smart covers a multitude of other flaws).
 That is also why universities find SAT results useful.
-Of course, measuring IQ directly via a test would presumably work better, but the US has a history of [disincentivizing](https://en.wikipedia.org/wiki/Griggs_v._Duke_Power_Co.) this since the outcomes are politically disfavored.
+Of course, measuring IQ directly via a test would presumably be more precise, but the US has a history of [disincentivizing](https://en.wikipedia.org/wiki/Griggs_v._Duke_Power_Co.) this since the outcomes are politically disfavored.
 And perhaps a pure IQ test would actually be worse since leetcode-style questions cover prior knowledge much more:

 **Leetcode-style questions test knowledge.**
-The relation between rote memorization and skill is not as strict as it's sometimes made out to be, neither in software engineering nor in other areas like math.
+The contrast between rote memorization and skill is not as strict as it's sometimes made out to be, neither in software engineering nor in other areas such as math.
 Knowing what, e.g., a Bloom filter is is genuinely useful, as is knowing the name of the thing.
-Since practically nobody is able to re-derive all of computer science from scratch by themselves (there is _some_ content to the field, even if it's perhaps less than in math or physics), knowing what exists and how to talk about it is a useful skill.
-During the actual work of a good software engineer, various design decisions and decisions about systems have to be made.
-Knowing the toolbox well is essential to making good decisions here.
+Since practically nobody is able to re-derive meaningful parts of computer science from scratch by themselves (there is _some_ content to the field, even if it's perhaps less than in math or physics), knowing what exists and how to talk about it is a useful skill.
+During the actual work of a good software engineer, various design decisions and judgment calls about systems have to be made.
+Knowing the toolbox, and knowing it well is essential to making these decisions well.
 This can be traded off with intelligence or other sources of good intuition about these practical problems, but ceteris paribus knowing more is better.

 Of course that depends on the type of software engineering role the candidate wants to fill.
 Folks writing database lookups for a Django